 - Consumers want to see more businesses and brands that tailor their shopping experience to them.
 Using personalization to send them deals for things they’ve bought in the past (or companion products) can go a long way!

-- Bring online and offline together by adding coupons to the local business’ Google My Business listing, and give consumers the option to redeem them in-store.
+- Bring online and offline together by adding coupons to the local business’ Google Business Profile (formerly Google My Business) listing, and give consumers the option to redeem them in-store.

-- Offer exclusive online deals through Google My Business and/or the business’ website.
+- Offer exclusive online deals through Google Business Profile and/or the business’ website.

 These are only a few ways that local businesses can capture more online visibility during the holidays – visibility that could result in additional revenue ahead of year-end!